PaulRBerg/prb-math/README.md

 import { UD60x18, ud } from "@prb/math/UD60x18.sol";
 ```

-Note that PRBMath can only be used in [Solidity v0.8.13](https://blog.soliditylang.org/2022/03/16/solidity-0.8.13-release-announcement/) or above.
+Note that PRBMath can only be used in Solidity v0.8.19 and above.

 ### SD59x18